 - Dislocation – when a joint is forced from its natural position, leading to pain and immobilization

 - Fracture – a broken bone that may cause pain and tenderness

 - Ligament sprains and tears – a stretch or tear in a ligament, muscle, or tendon causing joint swelling, instability, and pain

 - Osteoarthritis – the gradual wearing down of protective joint cartilage that causes pain and stiffness

 - Rheumatoid arthritis – chronic inflammatory disorder causing swelling in the joint lining

 At the onset of elbow pain and associated symptoms, a number of treatment options, such as rest, oral and injected medications, and physical therapy, could be suggested.
 However, if these conservative treatments fail to alleviate a patient’s elbow pain and related symptoms, surgery may be required.
 Tampa General Hospital offers comprehensive orthopedic care and is a recognized leader in the field.
 The specialists within our orthopedics program have extensive experience helping individuals with elbow conditions achieve pain relief.
-Our consistency in helping our patients improve their quality of life has earned us recognition as one of America's Best Hospitals for Orthopedics by U.S. News & World Report.
+Our consistency in helping our patients improve their quality of life has earned us recognition as one of America's Best Hospitals for Orthopedics (with a top 20 ranking) as well as Best in Florida for Orthopedics by U.S. News & World Report for 2020-2021.